Jsinclaire/coding_challenge_jeremy/readme.txt

 Run the second console - IMPORTANT -> run the command in a second console - to start simulating a blockchain node, and stream data updates continuously:
 -npm run create-stream

+Note: if you want to re-run the program you need to drop the mongodb solanaAccounts collection and re-run npm run init

 Description of how I chose the design patterns I did:

 To simulate a constant stream of Solana accounts I created a stream of data from the json file and pushed it to a redis based queue system (bull) that is consumed by the main node app.